AbdullahAlHarun-code/cakecity/README.md

 ## Technologies Used
 This project is developed by,
-- Python framework (Flask)
+- Python framework (Django)
-- MongoDB
+- Postgres
 - HTML, CSS
 - Bootstrap-4
 - jQuery, JavaScript

-**Note:** The main database system is NoSQL database program MongoDB.
+**Note:** The main database system is Postgres.
 If you want to clone and use the project, then after cloning you have to create config.py and setting your MONGODB_SETTINGS and SECRET_KEY within your Config class.
 Otherwise this application will not work properly.

 ## Testing:
 This site was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
 To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5).
 A large amount of testing was done to ensure that all pages were linking correctly and user registration and uploading book work perfectly.